-Prior to final disposition, all property valued over \$1,000 shall first be declared surplus and shall require City Commission approval.
+Prior to final disposition, all property valued over \$1,000 \$5,000 shall first be declared surplus and shall require City Commission approval as per Section 274.07, Florida Statutes as may be amended from time to time.

-Approval Authority Approval Amount Description City Commission Over \$1,000 City Commission approval is required for surplus property which has a purchase price of \$1,000.00 or more and has a City fixed asset number.
-Chief Financial Officer \$1,000 and under All surplus property valued \$1,000 and under such as desks, chairs, tables, office equipment, etcetera shall be approved for disposal by the Chief Financial Officer or designee.
+Approval Authority Approval Amount Description City Commission Over \$1,000 \$5,000 City Commission approval is required for surplus property which has a purchase price of \$1,000 \$5,000 or more and has a City fixed asset number.
+Chief Financial Officer \$1,000 \$5,000 and under All surplus property valued \$1,000 \$5,000 and under such as desks, chairs, tables, office equipment, etcetera shall be approved for disposal by the Chief Financial Officer or designee.